 Bottom Line

-Truth be told, the best iFIT treadmills don’t come too cheap.
-However, the ProForm Carbon T7 treadmill is one of the most affordable machines you’ll find that has all the benefits of interactive programming.
-Although this deck is slightly smaller than what I would recommend for serious runners, it is the ideal size for walkers of all heights.
-At 20 inches wide by 55 inches long, the deck is appropriate for comfortably strolling or power walking without concern.
+As you might be learning, the best iFIT treadmills don’t come too cheap.
+However, the ProForm Carbon TLX treadmill is one of the most affordable machines you’ll find that has all the benefits of interactive programming plus some nice extras, too, earning it a 5 out of 5 for value in our rating system.

 Warranty10-year frame, 1-year parts and labor